Please Note Schedule Change: All sessions will run from 3:30-5:30pm.

-We plan to share out reflections from fall semester circles at the February 19, 2021 Buyback Day Racial Justice, Equity & Healing Summit.
+We shared out reflections from fall semester circles at the February 19, 2021 Buyback Day Racial Justice, Equity & Healing Summit.

 In order to support our students and families, we must also prioritize our wellness and self-care as OUSD staff.
 We hope you are all taking steps to prioritize your own nourishment during this challenging time, and invite you to this opportunity to find solidarity and common bond in each of our experiences as we build stronger and come together as a unified district.

 OUSD Racial Justice, Equity & Healing Taskforce Members